amasky/ram/README.md

 ## Usage
 train.py: optimizes weights of a RAM model and ouputs learned weights to \*.chainermodel file every 100 epoch

-* with "--original" for 28x28 original MNIST task, "--translated" for 60x60 translated MNIST, and "--cluttered" for 60x60 translated and cluttered MNIST
+* with "--original" for 28x28 original MNIST task, "--translated" for 60x60 translated MNIST, and "--cluttered" for 60x60 cluttered translated MNIST
-* trained on CPU with default setting or GPU with "-g your_GPU_device_ID"
+* trained on CPU with default setting or GPU with "-g YOUR_GPU_DEVICE_ID"

 ```shellsession
 ➜ python train.py --original